AMT Help Files

 CURRENT_TIME

-For static initial value dates and times, an optional type keyword is allowed, e.g. DATE'2021-07-23'.
+For static initial values for dates and times, an optional type keyword is allowed, e.g., DATE'2021-07-23'.

 See the 'Initial Value' column in the table above for an overview.

-Changing date types or date formats to an other date type, date format, or to any other type, while having data in them will cause the data to become invalid.
+Changing date types or date formats to another date type, date format, or to any other type while having data in them will cause the data to become invalid.

 begin_definitions